 Durable Power of Attorney

 Unlike a general power of attorney, which becomes effective immediately after you sign it, a durable power of attorney becomes effective only upon your incompetence.
 Suppose, for example, that you have a car accident and are in a coma.
+After a truck accident, it’s imperative that you discuss the incident with a truck accident lawyer immediately afterward, or as soon as reasonably possible.
 At that point it is too late for you to sign a power of attorney to allow someone to handle your affairs and make business and personal decisions on your behalf, and the use of Fielding Law car accident attorneys could really be helpful with this.
 However, if you have a durable power of attorney, the person named as your agent can pay bills, buy and sell property, and do any other thing that you might do if you were able to manage your own affairs.